Overview

 The 141 peak construction jobs included work for 93 permanent roles already on-site as well as the creation of an additional 48 new roles at the port, delivering a green jobs boost to the Scottish Highlands.

-The Seagreen Operations and Maintenance (O&M) base at Montrose is complete and was built by local Angus contractors Pert-Bruce who included a number of apprentices in its workforce as part of the works.
-The building was formerly in use in Aberdeen and the adjacent radio mast was formerly in use at another offshore wind farm development.
+The Seagreen Operations and Maintenance (O&M) base at Montrose was built by local Angus contractors Pert-Bruce who included a number of apprentices in its workforce as part of the works.
+The building itself was formerly in use in Aberdeen and the adjacent radio mast was formerly in use at another offshore wind farm development.